Updated July 27, 2023

-You are required to determine how should each country make optimize the use of labor that is by producing the good in which they have a comparative advantage.
+You are required to determine how each country should optimize the use of labor, that is, by producing the good in which they have a comparative advantage.

-One can note that the US is having an absolute advantage in either producing Wine or cloth when compared with the United Kingdom.
-With one labor hour its either 30 units of cloth or its 30 units of wine.
-From this one can conclude that the United States has an absolute advantage.
+One can note that the US has an absolute advantage in producing Wine or cloth compared with the United Kingdom.
+With one labor hour, it’s either 30 units of cloth or 30 units of wine.
+From this, one can conclude that the United States has an absolute advantage.

-In order to determine the comparative advantage, we shall determine the opportunity cost of wine and cloth for both countries.
+To determine the comparative advantage, we shall determine both countries’ opportunity cost of wine and cloth.